29 Feb 2020 – Home Office Boss quits over campaign against him

 Problem is the Civil Servants have allowed their strongly held personal political Views to become public and influence their behaviour.
 They can’t complain that having entered the political kitchen they are experiencing its heat.

 The government was elected on a manifesto to leave the SM and CU, notwithstanding the largest democratic mandate ever from the British people.
-Yet your kind always seem to manufacture obstacles to this end which aren’t there, which ultimately leave us dancing to the EU’s tune.
+Yet your kind always seems to manufacture obstacles to this end which aren’t there, which ultimately leave us dancing to the EU’s tune.

 The crucial thing here is to remember that it is Theresa May who allowed this to happen.
 It is Mrs May who is ultimately responsible for this latest mess and the incredibly bad Chequers deal (capitulation) that Robbins, unchecked, has negotiated.